MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/dine-guidance.md

 The [Enforcement Mode](/azure/governance/policy/concepts/assignment-structure#enforcement-mode) feature provides you the ability to see the effect of a policy on existing resources without initiating it or triggering entries in the Azure Activity log.
 This scenario is commonly referred to as "What If" and aligns to safe deployment practices.

-Even when [Enforcement Mode](/azure/governance/policy/concepts/assignment-structure#enforcement-mode) is set to `DoNotEnforce`, [remediation tasks](/azure/governance/policy/how-to/remediate-resources) can be triggered manually, allowing you to remediate specific non-compliant resources and also see what the DINE policy would do if its enforcement mode was set to `Default`.
+Even when [Enforcement Mode](/azure/governance/policy/concepts/assignment-structure#enforcement-mode) is set to `DoNotEnforce`, [remediation tasks](/azure/governance/policy/how-to/remediate-resources) can be triggered manually, allowing you to remediate specific non-compliant resources and also see what the DINE or Modify policy would have done if its enforcement mode was set to `Default`.

 >[!IMPORTANT]
 > When the Enforcement Mode feature is set to `DoNotEnforce`, entries in the Azure Activity log won't be generated.
 Consider this if you plan to be notified when a non-compliant resource is created.

 #### Staying in the Phase 1 state permanently

-As mentioned at the end of the [Approach Overview](#approach-overview), some customers may need to remain in [phase 1](#phase-1-disable-dinemodify-policies-automated-actions) for a longer period or maybe even permanently due to their requirements; this is valid state to be in and remain in for any duration of time.
+As mentioned at the end of the [Approach Overview](#approach-overview), some customers may need to remain in [phase 1](#phase-1-disable-dinemodify-policies-automated-actions) for a longer period or maybe even permanently due to their requirements; this is valid state to be in and remain in for any period of time.

 However, if staying in this state permanently or a longer period (years etc.) then it may be better for you to adopt the [AuditIfNotExists](/azure/governance/policy/concepts/effects#auditifnotexists) (AINE) policy effect and associated definitions and setting the Enforcement Mode back to `Default`.

 >[!NOTE]
-> By changing to using the AINE policy effect with the associated definitions that support this effect and setting the Enforcement Mode back to `Default` you still achieve the same goal of "disabling DINE".
+> By changing to using an AINE policy and setting the Enforcement Mode to `Default` you still achieve the same goal of "disabling DINE".

-The reasons for changing from DINE to AINE and setting the Enforcement Mode back to `Default` as longer term or permanent approach for phase 1 is that; by doing this you will gain the Azure Activity Log entries back for policy compliance statuses which are useful for building automation workflows from these log entries in your overall platform management operations.
+The reasons for changing from DINE to AINE and setting the Enforcement Mode back to `Default` as longer term or permanent approach for phase 1 are that; by doing this you will gain the Azure Activity Log entries back for policy compliance statuses which are useful for building automation workflows from these log entries in your overall platform management operations.

 However, it should also be noted that you will lose the capability to perform manual remediation tasks as unlike DINE policies, AINE policies do not perform any deployments (automated or manual).